oracle-livelabs/adb/movie-stream-story-lite/load-data/load-data.md

     ![Click on Development - SQL](images/gotosql.png)

 2. Copy and paste the following script into the Worksheet.
-This script will create PL/SQL procedures based on the lab_setup.sql file found in github.
+This script will create PL/SQL procedures based on the lab-setup.sql file found in github.

 ```
 <copy>